-The poster for the 2022 virtual Student Research Symposium will be a digital creation as a single PowerPoint slide accompanied by a 5-minute voiceover recording.
-Because students will not be able to discuss their poster in a public forum, the voiceover will allow them to present their research to a virtual audience.
+The virtual presentation for the Student Research Symposium will be a digital poster accompanied by a 5-minute voiceover recording.
+The voiceover will allow students to present their research to a virtual audience.

 The goal of the voiceover is to add layers and detail to the poster (explaining graphs or charts, expounding on the significance of the project, offering ideas for future research, etc.) The voiceover should add value to the poster rather than simply describe what is already on the poster.
 The voiceover creates a compelling story about the participant’s scholarly work and should include the following: a short introduction, the research question, a theoretical framework (if any), hypotheses (if any), a brief description of the methods, tables and/or graphs related to the findings, and an interpretation of the results.